blocksds/sdk/examples/graphics_3d/readme.md

 - `display_list_teapot`: Displays a pre-converted teapot model.
 - `fog`: How to use hardware fog.
 - `lighting_cube`: It shows how to display a cube with lighting.
+- `lighting_materials`: It shows the effect of different materials.
 - `ortho_projection`: It uses an orthogonal projection instead of perspective.
 - `paletted_textures`: It loads paletted textures from the ARM9 binary.
 - `paletted_textures_nitrofs`: It loads paletted textures from NitroFS.